‘Imi Na‘auao

 Hō Mai Ka Pono

-Hō Mai ka Pono encourages us to embrace the journey of learning as a way to find alignment with the natural world.
-We support a learning process where the natural world is ke kumu nui (our teacher).
+Hō Mai ka Pono supports a learning process where the natural world is ke kumu nui (the teacher).
 We value ‘imi na‘auao as both a path of learning and of self-discovery.
 Our love of nā tūpuna kahiko inspires us to celebrate the incredible intelligence that shaped their worldview.
-We recognize that this same path of learning still unfolds before us today.
+We recognize that the same path of learning that existed traditionally still unfolds before us today.

 Hui Hō Mai ka Pono